GLOBAL MARKETS-Dollar, stocks climb in relief rally over trade spat

 By Herbert Lash

-NEW YORK, April 5 (Reuters) - The U.S. dollar gained and equity markets around the world jumped on Thursday as fears eased of a trade war between China and the United States after Washington expressed a willingness to negotiate.
+NEW YORK, April 5 (Reuters) - The U.S. dollar gained and equity markets around the world jumped on Thursday in a relief rally as fears eased of a trade war between China and the United States after Washington expressed a willingness to negotiate.

 The dollar rose to a three-week high against the Japanese yen and a 10-week peak versus the Swiss franc, two safe-haven assets that investors buy in times of market uncertainty.

-U.S. Treasury yields rose to one-week highs as risk appetite returned with the reduced fears of a trade war and on expectations that a growing economy will be confirmed on Friday when the closely watched U.S. employment report for March is released.
+U.S. Treasury yields rose to one-week highs as rising stock markets were a sign of improving risk appetite amid expectations a growing economy will be confirmed Friday when the closely watched U.S. employment report for March is released.

 Major European stock indexes surged 2 percent or more, with Germany’s exporter-heavy DAX, the market most exposed to China, climbing 2.90 percent.

-MSCI’s all-country world stock index, which tracks shares in 47 countries, gained 1.01 percent, led by Amazon.com Inc, Apple Inc and Facebook Inc .
+MSCI’s all-country world stock index, which tracks shares in 47 countries, gained 1.12 percent, led by Amazon.com, Apple and Facebook.

 “Markets seem to be in relief rally mode and part of this is really driven by the fact we’re not really in a trade war yet,” said Charlie Ripley, senior investment strategist at Allianz Investment Management in Minneapolis.

-The pan-European FTSEurofirst 300 index of leading regional shares closed up 2.48 percent.
+The pan-European FTSEurofirst 300 index of leading regional shares rose 2.47 percent.

-Signs the United States is looking to resolve the trade dispute with China lifted the dollar but limited an advance in oil prices because crude is dollar-priced and a stronger greenback makes oil purchases in other currencies more expensive.
+Signs the United States is looking to resolve a trade dispute with China lifted the dollar but limited an advance in oil prices as crude is dollar-priced and a stronger greenback makes oil purchases in other currencies more expensive.

 White House economic adviser Larry Kudlow said he expects the United States and China to work out differences and trade barriers likely “will come down on both sides.”